cpitt/cpitt_resume/resume.md

 ### Sherpabooks Inc.:
 #### Co-founder -- Laie, HI Mar.
 2010 - Dec.
 2011
-* Oversaw and participated in the development of Sherpabooks.com, an online text-book price comparison engine
+* Oversaw and participated in the development of Sherpabooks.com, an online textbook price comparison engine
 * Contracted with and managed developers and development teams both locally and internationally
 * Maintained understanding of emerging technologies to determine business value and possible future application